 Things to note about Kanjinti

-Before taking Kanjinti, tell your doctor about all your health conditions, including if you3:
+Before taking Kanjinti, tell your doctor if you:3

 - Have or have had heart disease

 - Have or have had lung disease, a tumor in your lungs, or difficulty breathing